 Table 3 shows the estimates of mean natural mortality of each age group.
-The mortality from age 2 to age 3 in the years 1987 to 1995 was calculated by comparing the measured 2-year-old to the back-calculated 2-year-old derived from the measured 3-year-old in the subsequent years, the differences were squared and the M-value corresponding to the least sum of squares was selected as the average yearly M_2 for the period.
-The best fit was obtained when M_2 equalled 0.45 and the corresponding stock estimates are illustrated in Fig.1.
+The mortality from age 2 to age 3 in the years 1987 to 1995 was calculated by comparing the measured 2-year-old to the back-calculated 2-year-old derived from the measured 3-year-old in the subsequent years.
+The catches were subtracted by converting the total catch to catch in number by age using the age composition in the stock from the survey data.
+The differences were squared and the M-value corresponding to the least sum of squares was selected as the average yearly M_2 for the period.
+The best fit was obtained when M_2 equalled 0.45 and the corresponding stock estimates are illustrated in Fig. 2.

-Figure 1 shows that the survey data for 2-group and 3-group are consistent and indicates that the estimated M_2 is fairly accurate.
-The calculated M_1 of 0.09, however, is unrealistic and is probably caused by the incomplete coverage of the 1-year-old by the winter acoustic surveys.
-A survey in mid December 2000 showed that only young of the year anchovy were still left in the Bohai Sea (YSFRI, unpublished data).
-This observation supports the assumption that the 1-year-old would not be fully recruited to the measurable stock in the Yellow Sea during the winter acoustic surveys.
+Figure 2 shows that the survey data for 2-group and 3-group are consistent and indicates that the estimated M_2 is fairly accurate.
+The correspondingly calculated M_1 of 0.09 is however unrealistic (Table 3) and is probably caused by the incomplete coverage of the 1-year-old by the winter acoustic surveys.
 The M_1 used for further analysis was therefore set equal to M_2 (Table 3).
-The back-calculated numbers of the 1-group from the observed (measured) 2-group in the subsequent years are shown in Table 4.
+The back-calculated numbers of the 1-group from the measured 2-group in the subsequent years are shown in Table 4.

 Comparing the measured numbers of the 1-group (Table 2) to the back-calculated numbers from the 2-group (Table 4), it is seen that the sum of the former figures is about 25 % lower than that of the latter ones.
 This figure was taken as an estimate of incomplete recruitment, i.e that only about 75% of the 1-group were covered by the winter acoustic surveys.
-According to the general knowledge of biology and distribution of the smallest fish, this is a reasonable explanation of the difference in the two estimates.